ignaciotcrespo/compose-preview-cli/README.md

 Module counts update to show only matching previews.
 Press `Tab` to move to the panels with the filter active, or `Esc` to clear it.

+### Screenshots

+Press `s` to capture a screenshot of the selected preview.
+The screenshot is rendered directly in the terminal using half-block characters.
+Screenshots are cached — a dot marker (`◉`) next to a preview name indicates a cached screenshot.

+Running a preview with `Enter` also auto-captures a screenshot after a short delay.

+### HD Web Preview

+The terminal screenshot is low resolution.
+For full-quality rendering, press `w` to start a local web viewer.
+This opens your browser with an HD version of the preview, served from a local web server.
+Press `w` again to stop the server.

+### Device / Emulator picker

+Press `d` to open a modal listing connected devices and available AVD emulators.
+Select a device to target, or pick an emulator to launch it.

-### Build variants
+### Install variants

-When you press `b`, compose-preview queries Gradle for all available install tasks.
-If your project has multiple build variants (dev, qa, accept, production), you get a quick-select prompt:
+When you press `i`, compose-preview queries Gradle for all available install tasks.
+If your project has multiple build variants (dev, qa, accept, production), a picker modal appears:

 ```
-Build variant: [D]evDebug [A]cceptDebug [Q]aDebug [P]roductionDebug
+╭ Select Install Task ─────────────╮
+│ ▸ installDevDebug                │
+│   installAcceptDebug             │
+│   installQaDebug                 │
+│   installProductionDebug         │
+│ ↑↓ navigate · enter select · esc │
+╰──────────────────────────────────╯
 ```

-Press the highlighted letter to select.
-The choice is remembered for subsequent builds.
+Select a task with `Enter`.
+The choice is remembered for subsequent installs.

 ## Requirements